rosecodez/Battleship/Readme.md

   **UI Enhancements**:

 - Remove "[object object]" writing at ai table so player where the ship is / just change mouse style ✅
-- Make the UI more visually appealing with a more polished design.
+- Make the **UI more visually appealing** with a more polished design. ✅
-- **Reset Button**: Implement a reset button to allow players to restart the game
+- **Reset Button**: Implement a reset button to allow players to restart the game ✅

-- **Animations and Transitions**: Improve the UI with animations and transitions for better visual feedback on hits and misses.
+- **Animations and Transitions**: Improve the UI with animations and transitions for better visual feedback on hits and misses. ✅

 - **Deploy** ✅